top of page

 “To be repairers of the broken walls and the restorers of the streets with dwellings.”
 Isaiah 58:12

-To create a team of empowered leaders to restore this blighted neglected area of the city, from Howard to Woodbury on N. Fair Oaks to its once vibrant and thriving business community that is safe, beautiful and affordable for its residents.
+To create a team of empowered local leaders to restore this neglected area of the city, from Washington Blvd to the city border near Woodbury on N. Fair Oaks.
+This was a once vibrant and thriving "Main Street."
+The mission is restorative justice to provide a "right to return" with affordable housing, a thriving business community, and safe streets,

 NORTH FAIR OAKS EMPOWERMENT INITIATIVE